Climbing, October 2006

 Tame the alpine zone with Kahtoola cramps, Montrail approach boots, OR insulation, and a Mountainsmith women’s pack.
 Also, Evolv’s new women’s shoe, and a top-notch bouldering DVD from Europe.

-GEAR YOU NEED No going home tonight – de rigeur gear for suffering in style at an open bivy.
+No going home tonight – de rigeur gear for suffering in style at an open bivy.

 by Mark Synnott